graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/host_embedding.rst

   :language: python
   :linenos:

+Download :download:`host_embedding_example.py`

 Experimental functionality: IPU embeddings in remote buffers
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As an alternative to host embeddings, there is experimental
-functionality to store embedding tables in remote buffer memory
+functionality to store embedding tables in remote buffers in Streaming Memory
-(i.e. off-chip memory directly accessed by the IPU).
-In this case the
+(that is, off-chip memory directly accessed by the IPU).
+In this case, the
 IPU performs the lookup/update operations directly on the remote
-buffer memory and the host CPU is not involved.
+buffers, and the host CPU is not involved.

 Setting the :ref:`experimental.enable_remote_buffer_embedding
 <experimental.enable_remote_buffer_embedding>` option on an
 :py:class:`~tensorflow.python.ipu.config.IPUConfig` to ``True`` (defaults to
-``False``) and then configuring the IPU system with that config will cause the
+``False``) and then configuring the IPU system with that ``IPUConfig`` will
-IPU host embedding implementation to globally use remote buffer embeddings
-instead.
+use IPU embeddings in remote buffers, globally.

 .. note::